Pagani Logo

 Pagani: Brand overview

 Pagani is an automobile company famous for its powerful, ultra-fast, and stylish hypercars.
 It was named after its founder, Horacio Pagani.
 From childhood, the future engineer was interested in high-speed cars and built the first racing model at 20.
-Before that, he maintained his store, which allowed him to develop skills.
+Before that, he ran his store, which helped him develop skills.
 Then Horacio worked at the Lamborghini factory and showed himself as an innovator by buying an autoclave for carbon parts.
-Having been refused, the businessman bought an autoclave and opened a separate production – Modena Design.
+Having been refused, the businessman bought an autoclave and opened a separate production, Modena Design.
 This happened in 1991, and a year later, he founded Pagani Automobili Modena.

 Meaning and History